jchrom/trelloR/README.md

 cards = get_board_cards(board)
 ```

-Automated paging makes sure that all the results will be acquired.
+Automated paging makes sure that all results will be acquired.
 Access to private boards is achieved by obtaining a secure token using [Trello developer keys](https://developers.trello.com/get-started/start-building#connect).

 You can install the development version from Github: